vmware-tanzu/vm-operator/docs/ref/api/v1alpha3.md

 When explicitly set to false, the CD-ROM device is added but remains disconnected from the VM.
 If the CD-ROM device already exists, it is updated to a disconnected state.

+Please note that disconnecting a CD-ROM during guest OS installation may not work since the CD-ROM might be locked by the guest.

 Defaults to true if omitted. |